Golan Heights: Modern Jewish settlement

 In 1880, Laurence Oliphant published Eretz ha-Gilad (The Land of Gilead), which described a plan for large-scale Jewish settlement in the Golan.
 In 1884, there were still open stretches of uncultivated land between villages in the lower Golan, but by the mid-1890s most were owned and cultivated.
 Some land had been purchased in the Golan and Hawran by Zionist associations based in Romania, Bulgaria, the United States and England, in the late 19th century and early 20th century.
-In the winter of 1885, members of the Old Yishuv in Safed formed the Beit Yehuda Society and purchased 15,000 dunams of land from the village of Ramthaniye in the central Golan.
-Due to financial hardships and the long wait for a kushan (Ottoman land deed) the village, Golan be-Bashan, was abandoned after a year.
+In the winter of 1885, members of the Old Yishuv in Safed formed the Beit Yehuda Society and purchased 15000 dunam of land from the village of Ramthaniye in the central Golan.

-Soon afterwards, the society regrouped and purchased 2,000 dunams of land from the village of Bir e-Shagum on the western slopes of the Golan.
+Soon afterwards, the society regrouped and purchased 2000 dunam of land from the village of Bir e-Shagum on the western slopes of the Golan.
 The village they established, Bnei Yehuda, existed until 1920.
 The last families left in the wake of the Passover riots of 1920.
-In 1944 the JNF bought the Bnei Yehuda lands from their Jewish owners, but a later attempt to establish Jewish ownership of the property in Bir e-Shagum through the courts was not successful.
+In 1944, the Jewish National Fund bought the Bnei Yehuda lands from their Jewish owners, but a later attempt to establish Jewish ownership of the property in Bir e-Shagum through the courts was not successful.

-Between 1891 and 1894, Baron Edmond James de Rothschild purchased around 150,000 Dunams of land in the Golan and the Hawran for Jewish settlement.
+Between 1891 and 1894, Baron Edmond James de Rothschild purchased around 150000 dunam of land in the Golan and the Hawran for Jewish settlement.
 Legal and political permits were secured and ownership of the land was registered in late 1894.
 The Jews also built a road stretching from Lake Hula to Muzayrib.
-The Agudat Ahim society, whose headquarters were in Yekaterinoslav, Russia, acquired 100,000 dunams of land in several locations in the districts of Fiq and Daraa.
+The Agudat Ahim society, whose headquarters were in Yekaterinoslav, Russia, acquired 100000 dunam of land in several locations in the districts of Fiq and Daraa.
 A plant nursery was established and work began on farm buildings in Jillin.
 A village called Tiferet Binyamin was established on lands purchased from Saham al-Jawlan by the Shavei Zion Association based in New York, but the project was abandoned after a year when the Turks issued an edict in 1896 evicting the 17 non-Turkish families.
 A later attempt to resettle the site with Syrian Jews who were Ottoman citizens also failed.

 Between 1904 and 1908, a group of Crimean Jews settled near the Arab village of al-Butayha in the Bethsaida Valley, initially as tenants of a Kurdish proprietor with the prospects of purchasing the land, but the arrangement faltered.
 Jewish settlement in the region dwindled over time, due to Arab hostility, Turkish bureaucracy, disease and economic difficulties.
 In 1921–1930, during the French Mandate, the Palestine Jewish Colonization Association (PICA) obtained the deeds to the Rothschild estate and continued to manage it, collecting rents from the Arab peasants living there.